These easy to grow herbs from seed are the perfect plant to start your kitchen garden without too much time needed to maintain it.

 I have a short growing season with the new change recently, which is zone 4a.
 Before was zone 3a.
 My garden will get a fair amount of warm sunshine from May to early September if we are lucky without hail storm or frost.

-To accommodate this short span of the growing season, I would start some of the herb seed indoor in around March or April and transplant them outside after the danger of the last frost pass.
+To accommodate this short span of the growing season, I would start some of the herb seed indoor around March or April and transplant them outside once the danger of the last frost pass and after finishing the hardening off process.
 I also direct sow some fast-growing herbs outdoor in early spring.

 Read here for What You Need For Seed Starting Indoors.

 If you live in a warmer zone and have a long summer, you might want to start planting the herb seed indoors as early as January, based on your growing region.

 Some of these herbs can grow all year long too, and some will come back year after year as perennial plants.

 If there is no garden center available in your area, most grocery stores, hardware stores, as well as dollar stores carry herbs seed as early as January.
 There are also some seed exchange groups online or in your local horticultural club.